Eric Allman: Other contributions

 Allman is credited with popularizing the Allman indent style, also known as BSD indent style.
 He ported a Fortran version of Super Star Trek to the C programming language, which later became BSD Trek, and is still included in various Linux distributions as part of the classic bsdgames package.

-He was awarded the Telluride Tech Festival Award of Technology in August, 2006 in Telluride, Colorado, and in 2009 he was recognized as a Distinguished Engineer by the Association for Computing Machinery.
+He was awarded the Telluride Tech Festival Award of Technology in August, 2006 in Telluride, Colorado.
+In 2009 he was recognized as a Distinguished Engineer by the Association for Computing Machinery.
 In April 2014 he was inducted into the Internet Hall of Fame.

 Personal life

-Allman, who is openly gay, lives in Berkeley, California, with Marshall Kirk McKusick, who had been his partner for more than 30 years before they married in October 2013.
-McKusick is a lead developer of BSD; the two first met in graduate school.
+Allman, who is gay, lives in Berkeley, California, with Marshall Kirk McKusick, who had been his partner for more than 30 years before they got married in October 2013.
+The two first met in graduate school.
+McKusick is a lead developer of BSD.